Zee-B/tikfetch/README.md

+# TikFetch Demo

-# React + Vite
+TikFetch is a **demo React + Vite app** for exploring a TikTok-style interface.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+⚠️ This is purely a demonstration — it has **no affiliation with TikTok**.

+You can check out the live demo here: [tikfetchdemo.netlify.app](https://tikfetchdemo.netlify.app)

+## Features

+- Built with **React** and **Vite** for fast development
+- Hot Module Replacement (HMR) enabled
+- Minimal setup with ESLint rules for clean code
+- Responsive demo UI inspired by TikTok design

+## Development

-Currently, two official plugins are available:
+Two official Vite plugins are currently available for React projects:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react) — Uses **Babel** for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) — Uses **SWC** for Fast Refresh

-## Expanding the ESLint configuration
+### ESLint & TypeScript

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+For production-grade apps, consider using **TypeScript** with type-aware lint rules.
+Check out the [React + TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for setup instructions and [`typescript-eslint`](https://typescript-eslint.io) integration.